2022 Philadelphia Eagles season: Week 14: at New York Giants

 The Eagles improved to 12–1, clinching their second consecutive playoff berth, and their best start since 2004.
 The 48 points scored by the Eagles were the most since 2017 versus the Broncos.
+Jalen Hurts had his 10th rushing touchdown of 2022 in this game, becoming the first quarterback in NFL history to have 10 or more rushing touchdowns in back to back seasons.